 What should you know about using buses in Nice?
 There are a few rules: you stop the approaching bus by waving your hand, you get in using the front door, tickets must be validated in the yellow validator in the vehicle, and before your stop you need to press STOP button to get off.
-Two important bus stops in the city are the Albert 1er/Verdun, and Vauban (Gare Routière Nice Côte d’Azur) stops.
-The first is in the center just next to Massena Square – buses to Cannes, Grasse, and Vence, among others, depart from here.
+Two important bus stops in the city are the Parc Phoenix and Vauban (Gare Routière Nice Côte d’Azur) stops.
+The first is located near the airport and you can easily get there by tram T2 from the center.
+Buses to Cannes, Grasse, and Vence, among others, depart from here.
 The second is the bus station for intercity communication, but there are also buses to Eze Village and Monte Carlo from here.

-Each line has its own number, and many of them also run outside the city; for example, line 81 goes up to Cap Ferrat along the way passing Villefranche-sur-Mer, and line 82 goes to Eze Village.
+Each line has its own number, and many of them also run outside the city; for example, line 15 goes up to Cap Ferrat along the way passing Villefranche-sur-Mer, and line 82 goes to Eze Village.
 The lines with one and two-digit numbers are ordinary lines running around the city and the surrounding areas.
-The exceptions are the express lines to the airport: numbers 98 and 99, for which the ticket costs 6 euros.
-Buses with numbers 100 and above go further, for example, Monaco, Cannes, Grasse, and the mountains.
+Buses with numbers 100 and above go further, for example, Monaco (100), Cannes and Antibes (200), Grasse (500), Saint-Paul de Vence and Vence (400), and the mountains.

 Trams in Nice

-There are two tram lines in Nice: T1 and T2.
-The first line (T1) connects two points in the north of the city by passing through the south near the sea through Massen Square, creating a kind of letter “U” shape on the map.
+There are three tram lines in Nice: T1, T2 and T3.
+The first line (T1) connects two points in the north of the city by passing through the south near the sea through Massena Square, creating a kind of letter “U” shape on the map.
 The T1 tram connects, for example, the main train station, Gare Thiers, with Garibaldi Square and the surroundings of Nice’s Old Port.

-The second tram line in Nice (T2) will be completed by the end of 2019, but you can already use it.
-It connects the Old Port with Nice’s airport, therefore running between east and west.
-In the center of Nice this tram will go into a tunnel, where the important stops are the Jean Medecin stop (the nearest stop to Gare Thiers station, here you will be able to change to the T1 line) and the Garibaldi stop (here you can also change to the T1 line).
-Currently, this tram runs from the Jean Medecin stop to both airport terminals.
+The second tram line in Nice (T2) connects the Old Port with Nice’s airport, therefore running between east and west.
+In the center of Nice this tram goes into a tunnel, where the important stops are the Jean Medecin stop (the nearest stop to Gare Thiers station, here you will be able to change to the T1 line) and the Garibaldi Le Chateau stop (here you can also change to the T1 line).
+The last stop is the Old Port of Nice (26 min from the airport).

 At each tram stop there is a vending machine where you can buy tickets.
 The ticket should be validated inside the vehicle or on the platform before boarding – the yellow validators are used for this.
 Tickets can not be purchased from the train driver!
 The door to the vehicle is opened by pushing the luminous button in the middle of the door.
 Trams stop at every stop.